syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/RevealingHeight-Customization.md

 The backdrop page enables revealing strategy using the BackLayerRevealOption when tapping the hamburger icon at the top-right corner.

+### Reveal based on back layer content

+Revealing height depends on the content of back layer when setting the BackLayerRevealOption property as `Auto`.

 {% tabs %}

 {% highlight xaml %}